Reducing the Risk of Groundwater Contamination by Improving Fertilizer Storage and Handling

 - A locked storage cabinet or building provides security.
 Preventing unauthorized use of fertilizer reduces the chance of accidental spills or theft.
 Provide signs or labels indicating that the cabinet or building is a fertilizer storage area.
 Labels on the outside of the building give firefighters important information about fertilizers during an emergency response for a fire or spill.

 - Provide adequate road access for deliveries and emergency equipment.

-- For information on factors to consider in the design of a storage facility, such as ventilation, water access, temperature control and worker safety, contact your local MU Extension center or the MU Department of Agricultural Engineering at 573-882-2731.
+For information on factors to consider in the design of a storage facility, such as ventilation, water access, temperature control and worker safety, contact your local University of Missouri Extension office or the MU Extension Agricultural Engineering program at 573-882-2731.